-The Committee met 15 times during the period from April 2021 to the Ordinary General Meeting of Shareholders held in June 2022.
-The Committee deliberated on matters including succession planning for the President and Representative Director, policies for selecting Officers (Directors, Executive Officers and Special Audit &

-Supervisory Officers) and proposing candidates, changing the process for selecting Outside Directors, and selection, etc. of a chairperson for the Director Nomination Committee.
+The Committee met 13 times in FY2022 and four times in FY2023 from April 2023 to the Ordinary General Meeting of Shareholders held in June 2023.
+The Committee deliberated on matters including succession planning for the President and Representative Director, policies for selecting Officers (Directors, Executive Officers and Special Audit & Supervisory Officers) and proposing candidates, selection of Outside Director candidates, revision of the executive officer system and review of skill matrix.